Question

 What is the molecular mechanism of neuronal aging?
 How does the environment affect neuronal aging?

 We unconsciously accept that we all age.
 Our brains and neurons age.
-That is so true that we believe that neuronal aging is an inevitable, natural, and passive process.
+That is so true that we believe neuronal aging is an inevitable, natural, and passive process.
 Is it true?
 What if neuronal aging is genetically programmed?
 What if our diet can modulate neuronal aging?
 We are addressing the molecular mechanism of how neuronal functions change over time.

-Youtube: Ken's public talk in Japanese about lifespan and neuronal aging
+YouTube: Ken's public talk in Japanese about lifespan and neuronal aging

 Approach

-Studying neuronal aging is challenging because both aging and behavior have inherent variations and because aging spans a long time.
+Studying neuronal aging is challenging because aging and behavior have inherent variations and aging spans a long time.
 To overcome these challenges, we use a nematode, C. elegans, as a model.
 We favor unbiased approaches and carry out genetic screens of C. elegans and bacteria, which serve as food for C. elegans.

 C. elegans